cschpc/isc-student-cluster-competition-2025/Training/04-seissol/README.md

 Prepare a report with the following information:

-1. Run SeisSol with the tpv33 test case with the following tests:
+1. Run SeisSol with the Turkey test case with the following tests:
     - On a single node on Mahti's CPU partition:
         - Set the environment variable SEISSOL_COMMTHREAD to 0 or 1 in your job script.
 Does it affect the performance?
         - Run it on different combinations of MPI tasks and OMP threads (e.g. 8x16, 4x32, 32x4,...).
 What combination gives you the best results?